 Don’t get me wrong, most of the reputable companies out there have incredible products.

-Everything from the packaging to the product itself should scream quality.
+Everything about the products including the packaging and the product itself should scream quality.

 I’m not suggesting that the best network marketing company must have the highest priced items, but I am suggesting that they aren’t competing for the lowest price.

 No scraping the bottom of the barrel allowed.